zDestinate/INS_Sandstorm/UnrealPak/Readme.md

 # UnrealPak

-This UnrealPak is use to unpack the .pak files for Unreal Engine 4.22<br>
+This UnrealPak is from Unreal Engine and it uses to unpack the .pak files for Unreal Engine 4.22<br>
 <b>NOTE:</b> This is use for modding and experience unreal engine how stuff work.
 DO NOT ABUSE!<br><br><br>

 ### Usage